James Grippando: Biography

 James Grippando was born in Waukegan, Illinois and raised in Northern Illinois.
 After graduating from Antioch Community High School, class of 1976, he earned his undergraduate degree from the University of Florida, where he graduated second his class and was selected the "Outstanding Graduate."
 He eared his J.D. from the University of Florida, where he served as Executive Editor of the Law Review.

 In his first job out of law school Grippando served as law clerk to the Honorable Thomas A. Clark, United States Court of Appeals for the Eleventh Circuit in Atlanta.
 There and in private practice Grippando worked on a number of appeals in death penalty cases, an experience that later served him in writing his first published novel, The Pardon.
 From September 1984 to September 1996, Grippando was a trial lawyer in Miami.
 In a David vs. Goliath legal battle that lasted seven years, Grippando served as lead counsel on behalf of Florida chicken farmers in a case that was "the catalyst for wholesale change in the $15 billion-a-year [poultry] industry."

 As a lawyer, Grippando wrote numerous scholarly articles.
 In the late 1980s, he shifted to creative writing, but his first attempt at fiction was never published.
 A near arrest in a case of mistaken identity sparked an idea for a new novel about a man accused of a murder that he may not have committed.
 Grippando's first published novel, The Pardon, was released in hardcover in September 1994, where he first introduced the character Jack Swyteck, a Miami criminal defense lawyer.
 Grippando wrote one more novel while still practicing law: The Informant (October 1996.)
 He then left the law to write full-time, and a string of novels followed.
-There are now nineteen novels in the Jack Swyteck series: The Pardon (1994); Beyond Suspicion (2002); Last to Die (2003); Hear No Evil (2004); Got the Look (2006); When Darkness Falls (2007); Last Call (2008); Born to Run (2008); Afraid of the Dark (2011); Blood Money (2013), Black Horizon (2014), Gone Again (2016), Most Dangerous Place (2017), A Death in Live Oak (2018) and The Girl in the Glass Box (2019), The Big Lie (2020), Twenty (2021),Goodbye Girl (2024), and Grave Danger (2025).
+There are now twenty novels in the Jack Swyteck series: The Pardon (1994); Beyond Suspicion (2002); Last to Die (2003); Hear No Evil (2004); Got the Look (2006); When Darkness Falls (2007); Last Call (2008); Born to Run (2008); Afraid of the Dark (2011); Blood Money (2013), Black Horizon (2014), Gone Again (2016), Most Dangerous Place (2017), A Death in Live Oak (2018), The Girl in the Glass Box (2019), The Big Lie (2020), Twenty (2021), Goodbye Girl (2024), Grave Danger (2025), and The Right to Remain (2026).
 Several of Grippando's novels feature Jack's wife, FBI undercover agent Andie Henning, without Jack: Under Cover of Darkness (2000); Money to Burn (2010); Need You Now (2012) and Cash Landing (2015).